sendgrid/docs/source/Classroom/Track/Collecting_Data/new_relic.md

 ![]({{root_url}}/images/new_relic.png)

-In less than five minutes your stats should be sent to your New Relic Dashboard.
-We send stats to New Relic every 5 minutes for users with the setting enabled.
+In less than five minutes your statistics should be sent to your New Relic Dashboard.
+We send statistics to New Relic every 5 minutes for users with the setting enabled.

 * * * * *